Orpheon Voices

 bringing literature to life

-Formed in 2004 by Vanessa Underwood, the first year was dedicated to creating
+Formed in 2004, the first year was dedicated to

-an ensemble of voices, who then performed To Tell the Hours, a sequence
+creating an ensemble of voices, which then performed To Tell the Hours, a

 with reflections on the poet’s biography.